FloatingArrayDesign/FAModel/famodel/mooring/README.md

 		- EA
 	- Line section length

-The Mooring class also stores the xyz location of each end of the mooring line, a list of connector classes associated with this line, a boolean to determine if the line is symmetric, and a dictionary of loads and costs.
+The Mooring object contains subcomponent objects that represent each component of the full mooring line.
+Line segments are Section objects, while connectors between segments and at the ends of the lines are Connector objects.
+These segments alternate.

+## Mooring Properties

 ## Mooring methods